ConanJian/Max-Heap-Project/README.md

 Notes: I didn't pay much attention to the security becuase it wasn't required None of the code has been altered.
 It is the exact same code I turned in.
+The pdf was my teachers and the data.txt was my teacher's as well.
+Everything else I wrote and coded.